shumbul/Hacktoberfest-Guide/README.md

 * Search for a Hacktoberfest accepted repository on Github, pick up any of those based on your interest and skills

 ## How to Contribute to a repo ❓

+** NOTE: This is just a guide and not a Hacktoberfest accepted repository.
+Although, feel free to practice the below steps on this repository. **

 </br>